 Ontario’s cottage country is legendary.
 Our province actually has over 250,000 lakes with about 20% of the world’s freshwater supply.
 Thanks to those lakes, there are so many beautiful places where you can be close to the water and stay the night in a cabin or tent.

 Muskoka in particular provides some of the most rugged natural scenery, with endless beautiful lakes to choose from in close vicinity to each other.
-Add in the stunning leaf colours in the fall and there are few places in Canada more stunning to spend the months from May to October.
+It’s also one of the best places in Ontario to admire leaf colours in the fall and there are few places in Canada more stunning to spend this season.

 7) Albion Falls